-- Use the Administration > Patch Management page to download and install each patch on the blade, during a low-activity period on your network. - Install patches in consecutive sequence. - On the Patch Management page, the "appliance current version" number is the current blade version (the number of the latest patch installed). - Be sure that all Websense modules running off the blade, such as Log Server, are upgraded to the appropriate level each time you patch the security blade.
+- ◆ Use the Administration > Patches / Hotfixes page to download and install each patch on the blade, during a low-activity period on your network. - Install patches in consecutive sequence.

+- On the Patches page, the "Appliance current version" number is the current blade version (reflects the latest patch installed). - Be sure that all Websense modules running off the blade, such as Log Server, are upgraded to the appropriate level each time you patch the security blade.
 See the patch release notes for details. - Multiple X10G security blades may be installed in your network.
 However, they must all be running the same version of Websense software modules.
 Websense, Inc., does not support running different versions of the software on different blades on one network.
 Filtering results are not expected to be consistent in that scenario.